Arch Enemy: Wages of Sin and Anthems of Rebellion (2001–2004)

 The first album with songs featuring Gossow was Wages of Sin, released in 2001.
 In December of the same year, Arch Enemy took part in the "Japan's Beast Feast 2002" concert, playing alongside Slayer and Motörhead.

 Anthems of Rebellion was released in 2003 and brought some innovations, such as the use of a second voice singing in harmony; such as in the "End of the Line" and "Dehumanization" tracks.
 In November of the following year, the band released the EP Dead Eyes See No Future, which featured live recordings, along with covers of Manowar, Megadeth and Carcass songs.
 In June 2004, the band embarked upon yet another Japan tour.

-Doomsday Machine (2005–2006)
+Doomsday Machine (2004–2006)

 In June 2005, Arch Enemy finished the recording for their sixth album, Doomsday Machine.
 In July 2005, guitarist Christopher Amott left the band in order to focus on his personal life.
-He was temporarily replaced by guitarist Gus G. (Ozzy Osbourne, Firewind) and then by Fredrik Åkesson in September 2005.
+He was temporarily replaced by guitarist Gus G. (ex-Ozzy Osbourne, Firewind) and then by Fredrik Åkesson (Opeth, ex-Talisman) in September 2005.
 Christopher returned on a permanent basis in March 2007, shortly before the band entered the studio to begin recording their new album with producer Fredrik Nordström (who had previously worked with the band on their first four albums). Åkesson went on to become Opeth's new lead guitarist in May 2007.